duembgen/NIRdehazing/README.md

 ## How to use

 The pipeline for dehazing using photorealistic fusion can be found in pipeline.ipynb.
-Note that the script needs you to run run_wls.py beforehand, creating the multiresolution decomposition of the image.
+Note that you need to run run_wls.py beforehand, creating the multiresolution decomposition of the image.
 Since this is a costly operation, it has to be done only once per image, all detail and average images are stored for later use.